-Compared to the rest of the Seattle Metropolitan Area market, the Central District region has higher rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the Seattle Metropolitan Area market, the Central District region has more expensive rates, and you'll need to make a great offer to be in this hot region.

-In the last 90 days, 0 listings have been posted online, which means spaces are probably going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-About NaN% of the listings in the Central District are subleases, so you will probably have to consider a longer term lease.
+In the last 90 days, 0 listings have been posted online, which means new listings most likley are leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About NaN% of the available space in the Central District are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 3,740 sqft, there are still 0 listings below 2,000 sqft.
-Most buildings in this region are close to 5 stories.
-Most buildings in this region were built in 2012.
+Even though the median size is 3,740 sqft, there are still 0 leases below 2,000 sqft.
+Most buildings in this region are around 4 floors.
+Most buildings in this region were built in 1926.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Wholesale trade is the dominant industry in this market.
-Commute by motorcycle is the most popular way to get to work amongst Central District folk.
+Wholesale trade is the dominant industry in this region.
+Commute by motorcycle is the most popular way to get to work amongst Central District occupants.
 Commuting approximately 15 minutes a day is the norm for those who opt to reside in this part of town.